caliskanmurat/qgis_subset_raster_plugin/README.md

 <br/>

 <br/>
 <b>Raster List:</b> The rasters to be clipped are listed here.
 Users can manage the rasters.
-If the path of a raster is shown in red, it indicates a conflict between the raster CRS and the extent CRS. <b>The plugin automatically handles CRS conflicts; however, matching the SRS before clipping is recommended.</b>
+If the path of a raster is shown in red, it indicates a conflict between the raster CRS and the extent CRS.
 <br/>

+**Important:** The plugin automatically handles CRS conflicts; however, matching the SRS before clipping is recommended.